in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 Desmos offers two ways to synchronize entities:

-* **Blockchain connection**: The access node retrieves all data from the blockchain using the blockchain connector.
+* **Blockchain connection**: The local access node retrieves all data from the blockchain using the blockchain connector.
 * **P2PDataSyncJob**: The local access node retrieves entities from configured external access nodes, among which one need to be the DOME Marketplace node.